 1. Pursue HVAC Business Certifications

 Depending on where your HVAC business is located, you might be required to have certain licenses and certifications to practice business in that state.
-If you’re serious about improving your business, you may want to consider investing in education for you and your employees.
+If you’re serious about improving your business, you may want to consider investing in educational courses and licensing for you and your employees.
 This can be a fruitful way to utilize additional working capital.

-If you’re debating whether or not to invest in additional training, know that it can often set you apart as someone who is competent in the HVAC business world.
-Certifications demonstrate that your team has certain skills, and can increase the level of trust that your clients have in you.
+If you’re debating whether to invest in additional training, know that it can often set you apart as someone who is competent in the HVAC business world.
+Certifications demonstrate that your team has certain skills and can increase the level of trust that your clients have in you.

 2. Pay for Marketing Materials

-Expansion means an increase in workload, which more than likely means an increase in employees.
+Expansion means an increase in workload, which more than likely means you’ll need to hire more employees.
 There may be times when the extra hands you’re looking to hire might not fit into your current budget.
 Consider offering an apprenticeship program, where you can mentor newcomers in the industry.
-When they are finished with the program, you can hire then on as full-time help.
-By pursuing additional financing, your focus changes from worrying if you are meeting payroll, and instead you are free to focus on getting the work done and building your business.
+When they complete the program, you can hire them as full-time employees.

 4. Invest in New Technology